StartupEmbassy/cryptotest2/docs/STRUCTURE.md

-# Repository Structure Guide - Panel
+# Repository Structure Guide - CryptoPanel

-Panel uses a feature-first organisation to keep the MVP modular and easy to extend.
+CryptoPanel uses a feature-first organisation to keep the MVP modular and easy to extend.

 ## Top-level layout
 ```
-panel/
+cryptopanel/
 |-- README.md
 |-- LLM_START_HERE.md
 |-- HOW_TO_USE.md